 Ed Chen

-Institutional Finance · Compliance UX · Design Systems · AI-Assisted Workflows
+Institutional Finance · Compliance UX · Design Systems

-Open to Roles San Francisco · New York · London · Sydney · Zürich · Genève · Tokyo
+Open to Institutional Roles San Francisco · New York · London · Sydney · Zürich · Genève · Tokyo

 Ed Chen — Senior Product Designer